James A. Butler became North Carolina's first county extension agent, hired to conduct demonstration work in boll weevil eradication.

 The Department of 4-H Youth Development and Family & Consumer Sciences changed its name to the Department of Youth, Family, and Community Sciences.

-The Department of Agricultural and Extension Education merged with the Department of Youth, Family and Community Sciences to become the Department of Agricultural and Human Sciences
+The Department of Agricultural and Extension Education merged with the Department of Youth, Family and Community Sciences and became the Department of Agricultural and Human Sciences.